thevinter/thevinter.github.io/_posts/2019-01-04-the-town-of-vallaki.md

 The inn is full of people and you don't have to run them all, at least not all at once.
 Introduce few NPCs at a time, this will also help the inn feel alive.

-Urwin Martikov will ask the players to get some wine at the winery and he will tell them a bit about Vallaki.
+Urwin Martikov will ask the players to **get some wine** from the winery and he will tell them a bit about Vallaki.

 Most of the groups won't explore the inn but remember that some of the rooms are locked and contain valuable information, and also there's a secret attic.